jougs/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

 taken care of by a specific recording backend and each recorder can use one of them to handle its data.

-NEST 3.0 supports the same recording backends for all modalities as in NEST 2.x.
-If compiled with support for `SIONlib
-<http://www.fz-juelich.de/jsc/sionlib>`_, an additional backend for
-writing binary files in parallel becomes available.
+NEST 3.0 supports recording backends for the same modalities as NEST 2.x did.
+If compiled with support for SIONlib, an additional backend for writing binary files in parallel becomes available.
 This is especially useful on large clusters and supercomputers.